darclay/poopetrator/src/readme.md

       b.
 A running list of posts which includes everything in step 2.
       c.
 A link which pulls up the photo.
       d.
 A button to delete, which reads “The Poop Fairy Stole It”

-  4. A PHOTO page which includes:
+  4. A FEELING CHEEKY page which includes:
       a.
-A “Back to List” Link
-      b.
-A “Back to Home” Link
-      c. a photo of a selected poop
-      d.
-A delete button to remove the photo/post
-            i.
-This auto sends you back to the List page

-  5. A FEELING CHEEKY page which includes:
-      a.
 A “Back to Home” link
       b.
 A photo of a random poo

-  6. A MAPIT page which includes:
+  5. A ABOUT page which includes:
       a.
 A “Back to Home” button
-      b.
-A map
-      c. emoji pins on that map
-      d. clickable links on the emojis to the photo
+      b. information concerning the site

 ----------------------API INFORMATION------------------------------